pvieito/Blog/_posts/2019-12-09-extract-homekit-pairing-keys.md

 - [HomeKit Python](https://github.com/jlusiardi/homekit_python)
 - [HAP Controller Node](https://github.com/mrstegeman/hap-controller-node)

-In particular `homekit_python` supports reading and writing HomeKit characteristics on paired devices as well as generating additional pairings.
+In particular **HomeKit Python** supports reading and writing HomeKit characteristics on paired devices as well as generating additional pairings.
 The main problem is that typically HomeKit devices only support one main pairing controller, thus, once it is paired with the Apple Home app it can only be controlled with the pairing keys managed by the `homed` system daemon which are gated by the `HomeKit` framework.

 Fortunately, the HomeKit pairing keys are stored on the iCloud Keychain.
 Unfortunately (_but reasonably_), the system tries hard to hide these pairing keys.
 In particular, they do not appear on the Keychain app nor can be read with the `Security` framework `SecItem*` family of APIs without some private entitlements granting access to the keychain access group `com.apple.hap.pairing`.

 ### Process

 First of all, we have to subvert the AMFI security model to be able to sign arbitrary executables with private entitlements.
 To do it, we have to disable **System Integrity Protection** and **AMFI**.
-Reboot on **Recovery OS** and on the Terminal app disable the protections:
+Rebooting on **Recovery OS** disable the protections using the Terminal app:

 ```bash
 $ csrutil disable